bloovis/csup/guide/content/docs/gettingstarted/Csup-Configuration.md

     :ask_for_bcc
     :ask_for_subject

-These determine which fields you're asked for when composing and (except for subject) forwarding messages.
+These true/false fields determine which fields you're asked for when composing and (except for subject) forwarding messages.

 ### Continuous scrolling

-    :continuous_scrolling
+    :continuous_scroll

 Continuous scrolling is enabled when this is true.
 By default this is false; continuous scrolling can be